HTTP-RPC/Kilo/README.md

 * [Additional Information](#additional-information)

 # Objective-C/Swift Client
-The Objective-C/Swift client enables iOS and tvOS applications to consume REST-based web services.
+The HTTP-RPC Objective-C/Swift client enables iOS and tvOS applications to consume REST-based web services.
 It is distributed as a universal framework that contains a single `WSWebServiceProxy` class, discussed in more detail below.

 The iOS and tvOS frameworks can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 They are also available via [CocoaPods](https://cocoapods.org/pods/HTTPRPC). iOS 8 or later or tvOS 10 or later is required.